jan25/move-my-files/NOTES.md

 ```

 - Some limitations:

   - Files are matched at top level only.
 No recursive comparisions done.
   - Sub directories are not moved from source dir
   - Source and Target paths must be existing valid directories
+  - Configuration don't include explicit source directory

-* Source is the source directory to move files from
+- Source is the source directory to move files from
-* Pattern is a regex to used to match and move files
+- Pattern is a regex to used to match and move files
-* Dest and target mean the same thing
+- Destination and target directory mean the same thing

+- Emojis in output